bendanye/shortcut-kata/ide/README.md

 ## Practice 1

 1. Create new test code (let called it as test_p1)
-2. Inside the test code, write a test method that assert a function (p1_m1) from the source code (p1) to return "hello world"
+2. Inside the test code, write a test method that assert a function (p1_m1) from the source code (p1) to return "hello this is world"
 3. Run test to make sure is failed
 4. Create new source code (let called it as p1)
 5. Display the new source code at another view so that both test and source codes are displayed side by side
-6. Create new method in p1 that returns "hello world"
+6. Create new method in p1 that returns "hello this is world"
 7. Run test and the test should be passing
 8. Write another test method in test_p1 that expects a source function (p1_m2) to return "kata"
 9. Run this new test to make sure is failed